danbev/learning-iot/README.md

 Is a computer arch where there are separate buses for data and instructions.
 This is in contrast to a Von Neumann arch which uses the same bus for both instruction and data.

+### Clocks
+All microprocessors have clocks in them or use one that is outside of the microcontroller itself.
+The microprocessor needs the clock to execute our program, to the rythm of the clock.
+So the microprocessor could execute one instruction for every tick of the clock.
+We also have timers and counters in the system.

+A counter is a device that records the number of occurences of a particular event.
+A timer is used to generate a delay.

+But we know that the microprocessor is capable of a huge number of clock ticks per second, so if we have a counter based on that it would generate a very large number.
+For this reason the microcontrolller provides a feature called prescaling which is a way for the counter to skip a certain number of microcontroller clock ticks.
+So one could set the prescaler value to something like 256 and that could cause the counter to only count/increment every time the clock ticks 256 times.
+So if we have a clock that tick 1000000 times per second we would have 1000000/256 = 3906 counts of the counter per second.
+So if we used this counter in a program and checked that it was 3906 then we could perform an action every second.

+A timer most often has a control register, and a register for the count number itself.